Select Page

 A day on Chippewa Lake offers a perfect blend of adventure, relaxation, and appreciation for the natural world.
 We ask that all paddlecraft users remain in the no-wake zones around the perimeter of the lake on weekends and holidays, when the lake is busiest, to ensure safety among all lake users.

-The best place to launch your vessel is the paddlecraft area located at 8108 Lake Road in Lafayette Township, at the corner of Lake and Kennard roads.
+The best place to launch your vessel is the paddlecraft area located at 8108 Lake Road in Westfield Township, at the corner of Lake and Kennard roads.
 The launch is open from May through October each year.
 A wetland restoration project was completed, thanks to Governor DeWine’s H2Ohio initiative.

 In the coming years, the park district will implement Chippewa Lake Park master plan, including the construction of an accessible kayak launch at the former amusement park site.

-Future Birding and Bridle Trail
+Chippewa Lake Birding & Bridle Trail

 Chippewa Lake is home to multiple species of birds, making it an excellent place for birdwatching enthusiasts.
 In the spring, a variety of ducks use the lake as a rest area before flying to their breeding grounds in Canada or the Western U.S. Check out the eBird website to see which species have been spotted at Chippewa Lake: https://ebird.org/hotspot/L1663404.
-The park district plans to construct a birding and bridle trail in the near future.

 Special-use Permits